 I actually picked the Panthers to win this game, yet I can’t, with any confidence, tell you one part of the defense is weaker than the rest because it has all failed at multiple points throughout the season.
 The Titans just need to focus on their own strengths and trust that they’ll wear Carolina’s players out by the end of the third quarter, if not sooner.

-4. Name a player that will have an impact on this game Titans fans have probably never heard of.
+4. Give us a player we have never heard of that will have an impact on this game.